johnalison/obsidian-notes/0-inbox/USCMS Analysis Support Position.md

 # Draft

-Writing to recommend Alejandro Espinosa and excited about this oppurtunity He has been a postdoc in my group focusing on search for HH->4b and calibrating low pT (down to ~8 GeV) jets
+I am writing to recommend Alejandro Espinosa for the USCMS Analysis Support position.
+Alejandro is a postdoc in my group focusing on search for HH->4b and calibrating low pT (down to ~8 GeV) jets and is excited about this opportunity.

-At CMU, four active factuly persuing wide range of anaalysis, have made a concerted effort to coordinate backend anlaysis effort around coffea (Cremonesi, Dutta, Pauilin).
-Currently have ten students all preforming separate thesis topics using coffea.    (students: Park / Durgut/ Roberts / Aniket / CL / Erdem / Murthy / Daniel/ Joy /  )
-Ale point person in teh CMU group to onboard students and new postdocs to use coffea at CMU.
-He active on the coffea matter most channel (user name: algomez) and has developed tutorial DAS and CAT that rely on coffea.
-[1]
+We have a fairly large CMS group at CMU, we have four active faculty members supervising over a dozen students perusing wide range of analyses.
+We have made a concerted effort to coordinate all analyses the around coffea.
+Alejandro is the point person in our group to onboard students and new postdocs to use coffea at CMU.
+He has been integral in shaping the big picture software layout and is our boots on the ground in supporting students using the code base.

+Alejandro is active on the coffea, CAT and Reana mattermost channels (user name: algomez) and has developed a number of tutorials that rely on coffea.
+He recently lead the  CMSDAS/HAT jet tutorials: [https://cms-jet.github.io/JMEDAS]  where he migrated an older c++/python-based tutorial to use coffea.
+He is currently preparing for CAT about Snakemake/REANA: [https://alefisico.github.io/reana-tutorial/Snakemake.html](https://alefisico.github.io/reana-tutorial/Snakemake.html) to be given in XXXX

-Alejandro has migrated and existing c++- (old link) based frame (used in HIG-22-011) to a coffea/python - based frame work  https://gitlab.cern.ch/cms-cmu/coffea4bees.
+Alejandro has migrated and existing c++-based framework (https://github.com/patrickbryant/ZZ4b) (used in HIG-22-011) to a coffea/python - based frame work  https://gitlab.cern.ch/cms-cmu/coffea4bees we are using in the HH->4b analysis.
 Veryified reproducibility and significantly improved preformace what used to take an hour (with ~200 condor jobs in c++) now runs locally on a sinlge LPC node in 15min.

-Adapted modern programing practices in the coffeaforbs code CIs / unittests reAna
+He has pushed to Adapted modern programing development practices in the coffeaforbs code CIs / unittests reAna.

-L3 CAT position
+I was recluctant at first, but now cannot image running a combined project anyother way.
+Over 30 checks from unit tests of the baseclass to test of the combined skiming->processing->histogram->cutflow workflow.

+In addition Alejandro is currently serving as the convener (L3) of the Workflow Orchestration and Analysis Preservation group within CAT.
+This subgroup has the responsibility for the support, management, and development of tools for the orchestration of physics analysis workflows, promoting tools that ease the long-term reproducibility of analyses.

 Currently